jorgebucaran/superfine/README.md

 [![npm](https://img.shields.io/npm/v/ultradom.svg)](https://www.npmjs.org/package/ultradom)
 [![Slack](https://hyperappjs.herokuapp.com/badge.svg)](https://hyperappjs.herokuapp.com "#ultradom")

-Ultradom is a minimal (1 kB) view layer for building declarative web user interfaces.
-Mix it with your favorite state management library or use it standalone for maximum flexibility.
+Ultradom is a minimal view layer for building declarative web user interfaces.

 What's in the bundle?
 A virtual DOM diff engine, keyed-based node [reconciliation](#keys), element-level [lifecycle events](#lifecycle-events) and browser support all the way back to IE9 — no polyfills required.
+Mix it with your favorite state management library or use it standalone for maximum flexibility.

 ## Installation